 Edinburgh in 2 Days: everything you need to know

-If you have 48 hours in the city of Edinburgh it will be more than enough time to visit its main sites and enjoy different attractions.
-Although Edinburgh offers many activities both in the city and its surroundings, with this itinerary you can enjoy the two distinct parts that make up the city: the old part, the Old Town and the new part, the New Town.
+48 hours in Edinburgh will be more than enough time to get to know its main sites and enjoy different attractions.
+With this itinerary you can enjoy the two distinct parts that make up the city: the old part, the Old Town, and the new part, the New Town.
+Read on if you want to know how to plan your vacation with useful and practical information.

 Visit Edinburgh Castle

-- Opening hours: open every day of the year from 9.30 am to 6 pm from April to September (included) and from 9.30 am to 5 pm the rest of the year.
+- Opening hours: open every day of the year from 9.30 am to 6 pm from April to September and from 9.30 am to 5 pm the rest of the year.

-- Tickets: The entrance to the castle costs about €23 at the ticket office and about €21 online.
+- Tickets: The entrance to the castle costs approximately 23 € buying them at the box office and about 21 € online.

 - Duration of the tour: approximately 2 hours.

-Continue the day touring the Royal Mile
+Continue the day by walking along the Royal Mile

 But what drives all tourists crazy is the possibility of discovering small streets and squares, which peek through the famous "closes", alleys that open between historic buildings.
 Don't miss the opportunity to explore them yourself.